nguyev22/InspoQuotes/README.md

    - http://localhost:5000/inspire/oBaMa
    - http://localhost:5000/inspire/ConfuCIUS
  ```
+ If you wanted to have a random quote generated for you, add "/random" to the end of the base url.
+For instance: ```http://localhost:5000/inspire/random```

 ### *DISCLAIMER*
 There are only 50 quotes.
 Any ID higher than 50 will return "null."